 Each section was carefully developed especially for professionals working in outpatient medical settings by Healthcare Compliance Attorney Robert W. Liles and longtime Compliance Officer D.K.
 Everitt - well-tenured healthcare compliance experts.
 They know the subject matter inside and out.

 The curriculum is taught by Robert Liles and Paul Weidenfeld, both practicing attorneys who are intimately involved in the business of healthcare compliance and management.
 Their teaching style is not intimidating.
 Their goal is to put you at ease, so you can tackle tough situations with confidence.
 It includes many real-world compliance examples relevant to private practices.

 Five hours are allotted for the certification exam and a score of 70% or better is required to earn the CMCO certification.
 If a passing grade is not achieved on the first attempt, candidates may re-test for an additional fee.

-Start the Certified Medical Compliance Officer online training program anytime with access to twelve pre-recorded 90-minute instructor-led sessions.
+Start the Certified Medical Compliance Officer online training program anytime with access to 25 hours of instruction with a review.